Travelgate/documentation/kb/faqs/glossary.md

 A tool that interprets data formats like JSON for system processing.

 - **Partner**
-A business working with TravelgateX, such as Buyers and Sellers.
+A business working with Travelgate, such as Buyers and Sellers.

 - **Pax (passenger)**
 Refers to guests or travelers in a booking.